syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 to appconfig database file: `exwmx-appconfig-file', it is simple but *very very* important, for many useful commands of Exwm-X need this database file, for example:
-`exwmx-jump-or-exec', `exwmx-sendstring' and so on.
+`exwmx-quickrun', `exwmx-sendstring' and so on.

 user should do like the below: